jmmadson/data_miners/README.md

 Electric Vehicles require a certain amount of infrastructure to make them a viable means of transportation for consumers.
 While many factors go into the purchase of an electric vehicle, we feel there is a strong correlation between the number of charging stations available and the number of electric vehicles sold in those areas.
 That is the basis of our hypothesis for this analysis.

-We're going to use our data sets and machine learning models to confirm our hypothesis as well as help predict where additional charging stations could be placed to increase sales.
+We're going to use our data sets and machine learning models to confirm or reject our hypothesis as well as help predict where additional charging stations could be placed to increase sales.
 We also plan to examine additional factors that may contribute to the purchase of electric sales decreasing the negative impact of fossil fuel vehicles on the environment.

 </br>